browserstack/github-actions/upload-app/README.md

   * specify which testing framework is the testSuite to uploaded is based on
 * `test-suite-path`:
   * relative path from the root of the repository to a testSuite file.
 This testSuite will be uploaded to the browserstack cloud.
+* `test-suite-url`:
+  * remote URL to your test suite.
+Ensure that its a publicly accessible URL as BrowserStack will attempt to download the app from this location.
+* `test-suite-custom-id`:
+  * custom ID for the test-suite.
+Refer to our [custom ID](https://www.browserstack.com/docs/app-automate/appium/upload-app-define-custom-id) documentation to know more.

 ## Usage